Shree 420

 • Mera Joota Hai Japani - This song is often evoked by the Indian diaspora to show their love for their Indian roots and identity despite the influence of other cultures.

-• Pyar Hua Iqrar Hua - Raj Kapoor and Nargis enacted this song in the recording room to help Manna Dey and Lata Mangeshkar get a feel of the song.[3]
+• Pyar Hua Iqrar Hua - Raj Kapoor and Nargis enacted this song in the recording room to help Manna Dey and Lata Mangeshkar get an understanding of the emotion to be conveyed in it.[10]

-• Pyar Hua Iqrar Hua - The tune of this song was used in a full-fledged song sequence in the Telugu film "Valu Jada Tolu Beltu" (1992).
+• Pyar Hua Iqrar Hua - The tune of this song was used in a song sequence in the Telugu film "Valu Jada Tolu Beltu" (1992).
 This song, sung by S.P.
 Balasubramaniam and Chitra, had no lyrics and was entirely vocalised.
-The filming of the Telugu song was also adapted from this iconic song sequence filmed on Raj Kapoor and Nargis.
+The filming of the Telugu song was also adapted from this iconic song sequence.

 • Mud Mud Ke Na Dekh Mud Mud Ke - This song may have inspired the title of the film "Mud Mud Ke Na Dekh" (1955).[4]

-• Ramaiya Vastavaiya Ramaiya Vastavaiya - Shankar, who grew up in Hyderabad, had tuned this song using Telugu lyrics.
-When Raj Kapoor heard the tune, he wanted the Telugu hook lyrics to be included in the song.[MR4]
+• Ramaiya Vastavaiya Ramaiya Vastavaiya - Shankar, who grew up in Hyderabad, had composed this song using dummy lyrics that included a Telugu phrase.
+When Raj Kapoor heard the tune, he wanted the Telugu phrase to be included in the song's final version.[MR4]

 References